Aircoookie/WLED-Docs/docs/features/macros.md

 The simplest macro example is getting a button to do your bidding.
 The default pin to which a button can be connected is GPIO 0 (D3 on NodeMCU, D1 Mini and others).
 This pin is ideally pulled high to 3.3V with a 10k resistor and the configured macro executes when the pin is pulled low (grounded).
 The desired macro is entered on the Time/Macros configuration page and then assigned to a short, long or double press.
 Like this:
 ![how to wire a button to D3 and set up a macro](https://user-images.githubusercontent.com/40203361/64235553-e3c41300-cef8-11e9-833f-c5062aaba124.jpg)

 The "T=2" macro toggles power to the LEDs (in this case long press).
 The "FX=~" macro steps through the effects (in this case short press).

+You can set a preset to "win&P1=1&P2=3&PL=~", enter the preset number for your button and this will step through presets 1 and 3.
+Change the "3" to whatever your highest preset is that you want to include.

-The default (built-in) actions are short-press: toggle on/off and long-press: select random color.
+The default (built-in) actions for Button 0 are short-press: toggle on/off and long-press: select random color.